aaronmbdev/porkchain/README.md

 1. Network: Contains the files to deploy the network
 2. Chaincode: Contains the smart contracts to be deployed
 3. Apps: Contains the three apps of the project.
 One is for the farm, another one for the meat processing plant and the last one for the supermarket.
+It also contains a testing lib that executes the integration test.